ipvm-wg/spec/workflow/README.md

 {
   // Clean, but possible a bridge too far.
 Probably handle this in an implcit like CIDs "supply-gas": {
-    "using": "gas:reserve://mine", // Or something... needs work at least "do": "gas/supply",
+    "with": "gas:reserve://mine", // Or something... needs work at least "do": "gas/supply",
     "inputs": {
       "on": ["/", "some-wasm"],